Zeldman warned us about this last year.

 Flash to HTML 5

-I have this installed everywhere — Mac, iPad, iPhone.
-One click access to all my web password most of which are randomly generated complex passwords.
+I have 1Password installed everywhere — Mac, iPad, iPhone.
+1Password offereds one click access to all my web password, most of which are randomly generated complex passwords.
 1Password can create an encrypted folder on a Dropbox account for easy syncing across all your devices.

 Don't like Facebook, Twitter, Google and others tracking your web surfing habits?
 Incognito can help.

 Incognito protects your privacy by blocking Google Adsense and Google Analytics on non-Google pages.
-In addition, it allows you to optionally block Facebook and Twitter content on third-party websites as well as embedded YouTube movies outside of the YouTube website.
+Also, it allows you to optionally block Facebook and Twitter content on third-party websites as well as embedded YouTube movies outside of the YouTube website.

 Subscribe to Feed

-One of the most obvious changes in Safari 6.0 is the removal of the RSS subscription button.
+One of the most apparent changes in Safari 6.0 is the removal of the RSS subscription button.
 This button made it easy to subscribe to an RSS or Atom feed for a blog, or any other site that offers such a feed.
-I use Google Reader as my backend feed aggregator for Flipboard and on OS X I use the Reeder app.
-I’m not sure what the heck Apple was thinking but I needs my feeds.
-I found this excellent extension, Subscribe to Feed, from Daniel Jalkut, the founder of Red Sweater Software, LLC. that bring backs feed subscription functionality to Safari.
+I use Google Reader as my backend feed aggregator for Flipboard, and on OS X I use the Reeder app.
+I'm not sure what the heck Apple was thinking, but I need my feeds.
+I found this excellent extension, Subscribe to Feed, from Daniel Jalkut, the founder of Red Sweater Software, LLC.
+That bring backs feed subscription functionality to Safari.
 With one click it launches Reeder and imports the feed.

-What is your favorite browser on OS X and why?
+What is your favourite browser on OS X, and why?
 Are you using Google Chrome, Safari or Firefox or something else?
 Let loose in the comment section below.